 Zador (2001) found that gull pairs with their entire clutches removed laid on average 2.71 (in 1999) and 2.01 (in 2000) more eggs than those in the unmanipulated group.
-Although she found no measurable changes in body condition of male or female gulls following replacement laying, Zador (2001:30) did note that females that replaced a clutch secreted lower maximum levels of corticosterone than those that incubated their original clutch (Zador 2001:34).
-For these females, the additional energetic demands resulting from laying a replacement clutch could have increased the likelihood of abandonment when faced with potential stressors.
-Suppression of the normal physiological stress response, as indicated by lower maximum levels of corticosterone, may have allowed the females to continue incubating, thereby not reducing their hatching success.
+Although she found no measurable changes in physiological condition of male or female gulls following replacement laying, Zador (2001:30) did note that females that replaced a clutch secreted lower maximum levels of corticosterone than those that incubated their original clutch (Zador 2001:31).

-If harvesters removed eggs from the two largest colonies, South Marble and Lone islands, this alternative would result in approximately 105 more eggs being laid than in Alternative 1 (No

-Action).
-Females parenting nests from which eggs are harvested might exhibit slightly decreased maximum corticosterone levels.
+This alternative would result in approximately 177 more eggs being laid than in Alternative 1 (No Action).
+Females parenting nests from which eggs are harvested might exhibit slightly decreased corticosterone levels, an adaptation to the stress caused by disturbance and/or relaying.
 The specific long-term effects of this physiological change are not known; however, adult fitness would not be expected to diminish.